-17. Woods has the second most European Tour wins, despite never being a member of the tour.
+17. Woods has the third most European Tour wins, despite never being a member of the tour.

 18. Woods has spent a total of 683 weeks as world number one.
 Greg Norman is second with 331, and Dustin Johnson is third with 135.